Charles Wood, 1st Viscount Halifax: Role in the Irish Famine

-The Great Famine in Ireland (1845–1851) led to the death of one million people, with a further one to two million emigrating.
+The Great Famine in Ireland (1845–1851) led to the death of one million people, with a further one to two million emigrating to the Great Britain, United States, Canada, Australia and New Zealand.
 On 30 June 1846, the Tory government of Sir Robert Peel was replaced by a Whig government led by Lord John Russell.
 The government sought to embed free trade and laissez-faire economics.
 Sir Charles Trevelyan, a senior civil servant at the Treasury, in close cooperation with Chancellor of the Exchequer Sir Charles Wood, sought to oppose intervention in Ireland.
 Extreme parsimony of the British Government towards Ireland while Wood was in charge of the Treasury greatly enhanced the suffering of those affected by famine.
 Wood believed in the economic policy of Laissez-faire and preferred to leave the Irish to starve rather than "undermine the market" by allowing in cheap imported grain.
 Wood also shared Trevelyan's anti-Irish, moralistic views, with Wood believing the famine should eliminate the "present habits of dependence", and obliging Irish property to support Irish poverty.
-Wood wrote to the lord lieutenant that the famine was not accidental, but willed, and would bring along a social revolution: "A want of food and employment is a calamity sent by Providence", it had "precipitated things with a wonderful impetus, so as to bring them to an early head".
+Wood wrote to the Lord Lieutenant of Ireland that the famine was not accidental, but willed, and would bring along a social revolution: "A want of food and employment is a calamity sent by Providence", it had "precipitated things with a wonderful impetus, so as to bring them to an early head".
 He hoped the famine would clear small farmers, and lead to a "better" economic system.
-Wood gave £200 to the British Relief Association, the same amount as Robert Peel and, amongst politicians, second only behind Lord John Russell, who gave £300.
+Wood gave £200 to the British Relief Association, the same amount as Sir Robert Peel and, amongst politicians, second only behind Lord John Russell, who gave £300.